MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

             name: "${APPLICATION_NAME}-cfg"
 ```

-Finally change the `jupyter-notebook` container start command to include this config file:
+Then change the `jupyter-notebook` container start command to include this config file:

 ```yaml
           command: